-Notice: If you use a glass treatment and/or conditioner that contains ethyl sulfate on the roof panel, you could damage the panel.
-The repairs would not be covered by your warranty.
-Only use a GM-approved glass cleaner on the roof panel.
-Special care is necessary when cleaning, removing, and/or storing the roof panel.
+Notice: Using glass cleaner on a painted roof panel could damage the panel.
+The repairs would not be covered by the vehicle warranty.
+Do not use glass cleaner on the painted roof panel.

+When cleaning, removing, and/or storing the roof panel:

-- Flush with water to remove dust and dirt, then dry the panel. - Clean a transparent roof panel with GM Glass Cleaner.
-Leave the cleaner on the panel for one minute, then wipe the panel with a soft, lint-free cloth.
-Do not use glass cleaner on a painted roof panel. - Do not use abrasive cleaning materials on either type of panel.
+- Flush with water to remove dust and dirt, then dry the panel. - Do not spray glass cleaner directly on the transparent roof panel.
+Use a soft, lint-free cloth dampened with glass cleaner. - Do not use abrasive cleaning materials on either type of panel.